 Correct.

-So they're putting him essentially in the general population with these folks that are convicted criminals, which is again inappropriate.
+So they're putting him essentially in the general population with these folks that are convicted criminals, which is, again, inappropriate.

-Um just to give some a frame of reference for folks.
+Just to give some frame of reference for folks, we're really a demilitarized population now.

-So we're speaking about a a very, very small portion of the American population that understands the difference between combat and civilian context.
+So we're speaking about a very, very small portion of the American population that understands the difference between combat and civilian context.

 Sure.